-In order to shut down the generator, proceed as follows:

-- Reduce the turbine water inlet until the generator output power (kW) becomes null; - Open the generator armature circuit breaker; - Switch off the voltage regulator; - Completely close the turbine distributor; - Turn on the high-pressure oil injection system (if any) when the generator reaches the speed specified in the technical documentation; - Apply the brakes as informed in the generator technical documentation;

-After the generator stops completely:

-- Switch off the high-pressure oil injection system (if - Switch off the oil circulation system of the bearings (if any); - Switch off the hydraulic unit (if any); - Shut down the industrial water system (if any); - Switch on the space heaters.
+- In order to shut down the generator, proceed as follows: - Reduce the turbine water inlet until the generator output power (kW) becomes null; - Open the generator armature circuit breaker; - Switch off the voltage regulator; - Completely close the turbine distributor; - Apply the brakes as informed in the generator technical documentation; - After the generator stops completely: - Switch off the oil circulation system of the bearings (if any); - Switch off the hydraulic unit (if any); - Switch on the space heaters.
 They must be kept ON until the next generator operation.